Periyar: Religion and atheism

-Ramasamy viewed Christianity as similar to the monotheistic faith of Islam.
+Periyar viewed Christianity as similar to the monotheistic faith of Islam.
 He explained that the Christian faith says that there can be only one God which has no name or shape.
-Ramasamy took an interest in Martin Luther - both he and his followers wanted to liken him and his role to that of the European reformer.
-Thus Christian views, as expressed for example in The Precepts of Jesus (1820) by Ram Mohan Roy, had at least an indirect influence on Ramasamy.
+Periyar took an interest in Martin Luther - both he and his followers wanted to liken him and his role to that of the European reformer.
+Thus Christian views, as expressed for example in The Precepts of Jesus (1820) by Ram Mohan Roy, had at least an indirect influence on Periyar.

-Ramasamy also found Buddhism a basis for his philosophy, though he did not accept that religion.
+Periyar also found Buddhism a basis for his philosophy, though he did not accept that religion.
 It was again an alternative in the search for self-respect and the object was to get liberation from the discrimination of Hinduism.
-The fact that Buddha denied the classical Hindu concepts of Brahman, “god” and Atman soul, appealed to Periyar and so also the fact that Buddha-Bodhi could be interpreted as wisdom, sense and that early Buddhism thus advocated reason or enlightenment.
+The fact that Buddha denied the classical Hindu concepts of Brahman, "god" and Atman soul, appealed to Periyar and so also the fact that Buddha-Bodhi could be interpreted as wisdom, sense and that early Buddhism thus advocated reason or enlightenment.
 Periyar linked this interpretation with his rationalist concepts.
 The search for basis began in the course of the movement and was intensified soon after independence.
 It was again an experiment in the search for self-respect and the object was to get liberation from the shudrahood of Hinduism.
 Periyar stated that what he was propagating could be found in the teachings of Buddha given 2000 years ago and wanted to revive them as an independent movement.
-Ramasamy claimed that Buddha Vihars at Srirangam, Kanchi, Palani and Tirupati were converted into Hindu temples.
+Periyar claimed that Buddha Vihars at Srirangam, Kanchi, Palani and Tirupati were converted into Hindu temples.

-Through Ramasamy's movement, Temple Entry Acts of 1924, 1931, and up to 1950 were created for non-Brahmins.
+Through Periyar's movement, Temple Entry Acts of 1924, 1931, and up to 1950 were created for non-Brahmins.
 Another accomplishment took place during the 1970s when Tamil replaced Sanskrit as the temple language in Tamil Nadu, while Dalits finally became eligible for priesthood.